mattdifford/mattdifford/README.md

 My commercial experience includes:
 - SCSS/LESS ✨(I like to use BEM wherever I can)
 - Jekyll/Liquid 💎
-- PHP (in a bespoke MVC framework) 🐘
+- PHP (including in a custom MVC framework, and Laravel 8) 🐘
 - MySQL 🐬
 - jQuery/Javascript 📝
+- React ⚛️
 - Git :octocat:
 - Azure Cloud Computing ☁️